sooraj171/STAF/README.md

 - From Test Explorer, select the test and Click run.
 - A sample test will get executed.

+## **How to Override the driver and driver options**

+To override BrowserOptions use SetChromeOptions / SetEdgeOptions
+    Usage:
+        protected override ChromeOptions SetChromeOptions()
+        { return ChromeOptions;}

+To override BrowserDriver
+    Usage:
+        public override IWebDriver GetBrowserDriverObject("Chrome", "", false)
+        { return WebDriver;}

 ## **License:**
      MIT